 Minority admissions are a high priority for the department, thus, we engage in a number of initiatives and programs to encourage applications from outstanding African-Americans, Latinos, and Native Americans.
 For example, we participate in the APSA Minority Student Recruitment Program.
 Most importantly, however, is the centrality of issues of race, ethnicity and equality to the research and teaching of our faculty.
 A number of our faculty members study issues vital to students interested in race and politics, including civil rights law, education, immigration, employment policy, health and political participation.
-Gerald Rosenberg, for example, has done important work reinterpreting the role of federal courts in school desegregation.
 Michael Dawson's principal focus is on racial issues in American Politics.
 His book, Behind the Mule, explores the relationship between race and class in African-American politics.
-Dawson is the director of The Center for the Study of Race, Politics and Culture (CSRPC).
+Cathy Cohen's work focuses on issues of identity and the politics of marginal communities.
+Dawson and Cohen are former directors of The Center for the Study of Race, Politics and Culture (CSRPC).
 The Center is an interdisciplinary program dedicated to promoting engaged scholarship and debate around the topics of race and ethnicity.
-Cathy Cohen's work focuses on issues of identity and the politics of marginal communities.
 Also, Lisa Wedeen does work in democratic theory and group politics, identity, and multiculturalism.
 Beyond the political science faculty, we also encourage students to take important courses in other departments and schools.
 This might mean working with historians Ramón Gutiérrez or Thomas Holt, or with sociologist Omar McRoberts.
 The university and our department is committed to interdisciplinary work and we therefore encourage students to take advantage of educational opportunities throughout the University.